ploymahloy/dev-journal/README.md

 Journal for tracking web dev progress.

 8.13.2022
 - I can confirm that I will never use Bootstrap grid ever again after familiarizing myself with CSS Grid.
 I even found a [CSS Grid generator](https://cssgrid-generator.netlify.app/)!
 Of course, I'll be using this tool to speed up production, but also as a learning tool.
+Grid is too powerful to not master.
+- Inching my way toward completing the home page of the All Access clone (thus, making it deployable), I discovered the text-overflow property.
+I had to figure out how to truncate (new term) text with an ellipsis in a few different places.
+It seems like CSS was the focal point of today's studies.

 8.11.2022
 - Relying on a CSS framework is a rookie mistake, and I refuse to rely on anything that allows me bypass learning critical skills.
 I made a basic grid [here on Codepen](https://codepen.io/ploymahloy/pen/GRxBVBo?editors=1100) and found it to take significantly less time.
 I know I'll end up using a CSS framework for my web dev roles, but knowing how to use them and choosing not to is more powerful than relying on them and using them as a crutch.
 IMO of course, and I'm sure there are arguments that rest on the concept principle of saving time in production.
 We'll see!